Service:

 Enumeration & Testing

-Nmap check
+Nmap fingerprinting

-nmap -p 5985,5986 -sV
+nmap -p 5985,5986 -sV --script=http-title,http-auth,ssl-cert <target>WinRM auth methods discovery

 | Checkpoint | What it means |